Principalities

 Principalities are the choir most directly connected to politics and earthly governance in the tradition, which is both their distinctive contribution and a source of interpretive complexity.

-Who the principalities are
+Who the principalities are in Daniel and Pauline authority language

 "Principalities carry the strongest political theology in the hierarchy.
 Daniel's tradition of national prince-angels makes them the choir most directly entangled with politics, for both good and ill."